Katello/katello-client-bootstrap/README.md

 This script can take a system that is registered to Spacewalk, Satellite 5, Red Hat Network Classic and get it registered to Foreman & Katello.

+Optionally, you can also move systems from one Satellite 6 system or Capsule to another by using the --new-capsule option.

 # What does the Script do?

 * Identify which systems management platform is the system registered to (Classic/Sat5 or None)  then perform the following